intermine/im-docs/docs/webapp/user-accounts/userprofile.rst

       * if there are issues (eg. if a gene has merged with another) the flag will be set to `false`, and the user will have to manually upgrade their list.

-=== !InterMine versions prior to 0.98 ===
+=== InterMine versions prior to 0.98 ===

-For !InterMine versions prior to 0.98, if you already have a userprofile database and want to keep the data it contains, you can do this:
+For InterMine versions prior to 0.98, if you already have a userprofile database and want to keep the data it contains, you can do this:

 {{{
 # in <MINE_NAME>/webapp - only for InterMine versions before 0.98